 November is a busy month for teachers.
-Between assessments and fall conferences, it can be difficult to factor in holiday activities and crafts.
+Between assessments and fall conferences, it can be difficult to factor in Thanksgiving arts and crafts.
 Here are some fun ideas to inspire you that don’t require a lot of time in front of the copier.

 1. Thanksgiving word find: Use Thanksgiving-themed words and see how many words students can make out of them before a minute (or two) is up.
 For example: Mayflower: may, flower, flare, fly, wear, and lay.

 2. Draw the Mayflower: Using chalk, have your students draw a life-size version of the Mayflower on the playground blacktop.
 Incorporate math and measurement skills to give them an impression of how small the boat was in comparison to the number of pilgrims.
 The deck length was 80 feet and the width was 24 feet.